Keyboard shortcuts

 }

-The server validates that the requested profile is in the configured map.
+The server validates that the requested profile is loaded in the registry.
 If not, it returns:

 {